CyberSurge-Dev/EasyIO-Library/README.md

   - Write to specific lines of files.
   - Append a line to a file.
   - Read all lines in the file.
   - Clear Files
+  - Zip Files
+  - Search Files
+  - Create Files

   To be added:
-    - A way to search files
   - A way to add multiple lines to file
 	- A way to create lists from files
   - Insert lines into file
   - format lines

   #### IO Class
   - wide variety of random functions, usually to ease the creation of UI's for console apps